zaibyte/zmatrix/db/engine/neo/README.md

 hash is xxhash of item's key.

-offset is value's offset from the first byte in this block.
+offset is key_value's offset from the first byte in this block.

 size is value size.

 All above is little endian.

 For keys_values:

-If the cnt is 1, keys_values is just item value.

-If the cnt > 1, keys_values:

 ```shell
 | key1 | value1 | key2 | value2 | ... |